 These passion flowers came up in one of our flowerbeds.
 As soon as the flowers began opening up, the bees became very "passionate" about them.
 They apparently have not left the flowers as we came to notice them on them in the dormant state when it was still dark out one morning.

 A number of years ago I had a late flowering humming bird plant that had black and yellow bees all over it.
-They don't sting but stayed busy until the first freeze.
-Then they disappeared until this year.
-On my only sunflower (a small flowering kind) I found these 2 bees (same yellow and black) but young ones.
-I am excited to see them grow and pollinate where all else have failed.
+They don't sting, but stayed busy until the first freeze, and then disappeared until this year.

 My grandpa passed away last October, when he passed he left me all his honey bees for my aunt and the rest of the family to care for.
 Although my aunt takes on most of the responsibility, we all help out when we can.

 This tiny little honey bee looked like he should be burning up in this flower, in my opinion.
 I know they're just colors, but the oranges and reds of this blossom reminded me of roasting marshmallows over a campfire.